 US-CERT has published a joint Technical Alert (TA18-201A) warning of a cyber campaign involving Emotet Malware.
 Malicious activity was observed as recently as this month.

-An excerpt of the malware threat:
+An excerpt of the malware threat as revealed in the US-CERT alert:

 “Emotet is an advanced, modular banking Trojan that primarily functions as a downloader or dropper of other banking Trojans.
 Additionally, Emotet is a polymorphic banking Trojan that can evade typical signature-based detection.
 It has several methods for maintaining persistence, including auto-start registry keys and services.
 It uses modular Dynamic Link Libraries (DLLs) to continuously evolve and update its capabilities.
 Furthermore, Emotet is Virtual Machine-aware and can generate false indicators if run in a virtual environment.”